MLA Works Cited Page: Books

 Book with More Than One Author

-If there are more than three authors, you may choose to list only the first author followed by the phrase et al. (Latin for "and others") in place of the subsequent authors' names, or you may list all the authors in the order in which their names appear on the title page.
+If there are three or more authors, list only the first author followed by the phrase et al. (Latin for "and others") in place of the subsequent authors' names.
 (Note that there is a period after “al” in “et al.” Also note that there is never a period after the “et” in “et al.”).

 Wysocki, Anne Frances, et al. Writing New Media: Theory and Applications for Expanding the Teaching of Composition.
-Logan: Utah State UP, 2004.
-Print.
+Utah State UP, 2004.

 Two or More Books by the Same Author